Articles

 Step 1: Check your email list health

 Keep doing this until you have worked through all the catch-all emails that MailerCheck has identified.
+Adding just a few emails at a time will minimize the overall negative impact of catch-all addresses on campaign engagement.

 Time to check your list

-For something as “passive” as catch-all emails, they sure do throw a spanner into the works, right?
+Catch-all emails sure do throw a spanner into the works, right?
 But don’t worry!
 Now that you’re armed with the knowledge and tactics needed to face catch-all emails head-on, you’ll be able to develop a strategy that fits your email marketing goals and helps you to make informed decisions about how you treat accept-alls.

 The first step is verifying your email list!
 Sign up to MailerCheck for free and start verifying your subscribers today.